Work with Chatter Groups

 After you create your group, it’s easy to add more members.
 Go to the group, open the actions menu in the group banner, and select Manage Members.
 In the Add Members dialog, search for the people that you want to add and click Add next to their names.

-You can also search for existing members and promote them to manager.
-Group managers enjoy the same rights and privileges as the group owner.
-Managers can edit the group, manage its membership, and perform other actions that are available to group owners.
+You can also search for existing members and assign them as group managers.
+Group managers can edit the group, manage its membership, and perform other actions that are available to group owners.
 It’s a great way to share the responsibility of managing the group.

 Now that you’ve mastered the art of groups, let’s explore how to get notifications in your feeds when values change on record fields.
 But first, let’s test your knowledge!